iocron/gitwebhook/README.md

    ssh-keyscan -t rsa github.com >> ~/.ssh/known_hosts && ssh-keyscan -t rsa bitbucket.org >> ~/.ssh/known_hosts
    ```

-   *(Note: When using a admin / root account for the setup, then use the following example (adjust the paths to your needs): `ssh-keyscan -t rsa github.com >> /var/www/example.com/.ssh/known_hosts && ssh-keyscan -t rsa bitbucket >> /var/www/example.com/.ssh/known_hosts && chmod 600 /var/www/example.com/.ssh/known_hosts` instead and chown the rights to the webuser)*
+   *(Note: When you do the setup for another user as admin / root, then use the following example (adjust the paths to your needs): `ssh-keyscan -t rsa github.com >> /var/www/example.com/.ssh/known_hosts && ssh-keyscan -t rsa bitbucket >> /var/www/example.com/.ssh/known_hosts && chmod 600 /var/www/example.com/.ssh/known_hosts` instead and chown the rights to the webuser)*

 2. Make a test connection: